-- STIR in the remaining broth and cream cheese mixture during the last 5 minutes of cooking.
+- STIR the broth and cream cheese mixture into the soup and cook for 5 minutes, until heated through.

-- PUREE soup in high quality blender such as the Vitamix or use a Bamix immersion blender.
+- PUREE soup in high quality blender such as the Vitamix <a href="vitamix" target="_blank" rel="nofollow">or use an immersion blender. <a href="immersion blender" target="_blank" rel="nofollow">

 - TASTE and adjust seasonings if needed.